SirDon3/MindGarden/README.md

 ## 🧩 MVP Features

 ### ✅ Daily Thought Entry
-- One entry per day via a simple input box.
+- Three entry per day via a simple input box.

 ### ✅ Garden View
 - Each thought manifests as a visual element like a plant, flower, or tree.